chaaban/IT403/project/bahaa.aboukhalil/readme.md

 done

 ```
 I found this block of code on chatgpt.
-I test it first, then I started modifying until it meets my needs.
+I tested it first, then I started modifying until it meets my needs.
 The most line of code I benefit from is the line using **curl** command, where it was a good experience dealing with data exchange between a device and a server!